 - Trust badges including payment protection, security encryption, and other measures

-7. Take Advantage of Expanded AdWords Headlines and Extensions Where Applicable
+7. Leverage Expanded Google Ads Headlines and Extensions

 To increase your search result real estate, you should understand how to write ads for Google AdWords.
 This means taking advantage of the expanded ad copy format.
 The new format allows you to provide your potential customers with more information about the products you are selling.
 This will help to capture more of the holiday traffic.